deatrich/linux-home-server/web-server.md

 Considering dependency socache_shmcb for ssl:
 Enabling module socache_shmcb.
 Enabling module ssl.
-See /usr/share/doc/apache2/README.Debian.gz on how to configure SSL and create self-signed certificates.
+See /usr/share/doc/apache2/README.Debian.gz on how to ... and create self-signed certificates.
 To activate the new configuration, you need to run: systemctl restart apache2